alexholmes/hiped2/README.md

 The easiest way to start working with the examples is to download a tarball distribution of this project.
 Doing so will mean that running your first example is just three steps away:

-1. Click on "releases" and download the most recent tarball.
+1. Go to the [releases](https://github.com/alexholmes/hiped2/releases) and download the most recent tarball.
 2. Extract the contents ot the tarball, i.e. `tar -xzvf hip-<version>-package.tar.gz`
 3. Run the "hello world" example, which is